 Not a city per se, but a collection of towns surrounding Lake Atitlan.
 Pick any town and enjoy a few days of life along the water.

 Book a hike up Indian Nose for a stunning sunrise.
 Amazing way to start the day!
-It’s only a 30 minutes hike, so it’s one of the best hikes for solo females who aren’t into morning cardio.
+It’s only a 30 minutes hike, so it’s a great option for those who aren’t into vigorous morning cardio.